Bravelands

-Bravelands is a children's novel series written by a team of authors under the pseudonym Erin Hunter.
+Bravelands is a children's novel series written by Rosie Best and formerly Gillian Philip under the pseudonym Erin Hunter.
 The series has overall been well received, with critics praising the realistic behavior of the characters, the excitement in the novels, and the description of the Bravelands, though also criticizing it for its similarities to The Lion King.

 Summary

 The story of Bravelands takes place in Africa.
-The animals Of Africa live through coexistence by one rule: only kill to survive.
+The animals of Africa live through coexistence by one rule: only kill to survive.
 The protagonist varies from chapter to chapter, and the set of protagonists varies from arc to arc.

 Books

 Bravelands

-The series follows the adventures of three animals: Fearless, a lion who was cast out of his pride, Thorn, a baboon who tries to rebel against his destiny, and Sky, an elephant gifted with the ability to read bones.
+The series follows the adventures of Fearless, a lion who was cast out of his pride, Thorn, a baboon who tries to rebel against his destiny, and Sky, an elephant gifted with the ability to see the future in bones.